SMSI Q4 2025 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Revenue decline in Q4 attributed to a delayed feature launch and a one-time event affecting an existing deployment, which has since normalized.
+• Revenue Decline: Notable decrease in revenue due to a delayed feature launch and a one-time event affecting an existing deployment.

 5. Notable Q&A Insights